-PAQ was established in 2004 thanks to the efforts of the employees of the Native Friendship Center of Montreal, Université de Montréal researchers, the Downtown YMCA, and members of the urban Indigenous community.
-The goal was to provide a social reinsertion program for members of First Nation, Inuit and Metis communities living in a homelessness situation in Montreal.
-This research group also aimed to collect and produce scientific documentation on homeless Indigenous people.
+PAQ was established in 2004 through the combined efforts of the Native Friendship Center of Montreal employees, University of Montréal researchers, the Downtown YMCA, and the urban Indigenous community members.
+Our goal was to provide a social reinsertion program for members of First Nation, Inuit and Metis communities experiencing homelessness in Montreal.
+The research group additionally wanted to collect and produce scientific documentation on homeless Indigenous people.

-In the beginning, the City of Montreal lent premises to PAQ, by renting from the CSSS Jeanne-Mance (the CIUSSS du Centre-Sud-de-l’Île-de-Montréal today), a building located at the 90 rue de la Gauchetière Street East.
-These premises were the first shelter to serve the homeless Indigenous men and women of Montreal.
+The City of Montreal provided rented space to PAQ from the CSSS Jeanne-Mance (the CIUSSS du Centre-Sud-de-l’Île-de-Montréal today) in a building located at the 90 rue de la Gauchetière Street East.
+This premise was the first shelter to serve the homeless Indigenous men and women of Montreal.

-After more than 10 years of effort and motivation and with the help of many Indigenous and non-Indigenous actors, PAQ acquired a land to build new premises more adapted to the shelter’s mission and to add transition apartments.
-It was in May, 2016 that PAQ moved to its current location at 169 rue de la Gauchetière East.
-From that point on, many programs and activities were added to the shelter and transition apartment services.
-Psychosocial follow-up, employability, Life Skills and Safe Start programs were established that offered more support to the participants.
+After more than ten years of motivated effort, PAQ acquired land to build a new building better suited to fulfilling the shelter’s mission and expanding with the addition of transition apartments.
+In May 2016, PAQ moved into its current location at 169 rue de la Gauchetière East.
+Programs and activities were added to the shelter and transition apartment services, including psychosocial follow-up, employability skills, Life Skills, and Safe Start programs to offer participants more support.

-In March 2020, due to the global pandemic, PAQ was obliged to cut in half the number of beds available to respect the sanitary measures in place.
+In March 2020, due to the global pandemic, PAQ cut in half the number of available beds to respect public health measures.
 Without a home to go to during the public health crisis nor a kitchen to prepare meals, urban Indigenous people encountered high levels of stress and fear.
-To overcome these difficulties, PAQ opened PAQ-2, a temporary emergency shelter with few admission restrictions for Indigenous people, at the Centre sportif de la Petite-Bourgogne.
+To address this, PAQ opened PAQ-2, a temporary emergency shelter with limited admission restrictions for Indigenous people, at the Centre Sportif de la Petite-Bourgogne.
 In August 2020, PAQ-2 moved to the Complexe Guy-Favreau, in the space of the old YMCA.
+Finally, in January 2022, PAQ-2 relocated into its current location on St. Dominque Street.
 PAQ-2 is now only a five-minute walk from PAQ’s main facilities.